KarelDO/xmc.dspy/readme.md

         --lm_config_path ./lm_config.json

 Command line arguments are explained in the respective files.

+If you want to speed up the runs, you can use multithreading (warning: this can mess up caching sometimes).

+    export DSP_NUM_THREADS=8

 The results from `run_irera.py` are slightly different than those of `compile_irera.py`, most likely due to a minor bug in loading and saving models.
 We take the results of `compile_irera.py` as the official results we report in the paper.